-How to Write a Two Weeks’ Notice Letter (Template + Examples)
+How to Write a Two Week Notice Letter (Template + Examples)

 Dear [Supervisor’s Name],

-This message confirms my decision to resign from [Company Name] starting [Date, in two weeks].
+This message confirms my decision to resign from [Company Name], starting [date, in two weeks].
 Thank you for understanding and allowing me to join this team.

 Kind regards,